All About Our CSA Membership

-Now is the time to sign-up for our FALL CSA.
+Now is the time to sign-up for our WINTER CSA.
 Spaces will be filled on a first-come, first-served basis.
-Our Winter CSA sign-up will be coming out once we have those details finalized.

 ONLINE ORDERS – Our Online Store will operate from September until early March and will offer an opportunity to order our vegetables, other organic foods we source, and our prepared foods.
-Our prepared foods include hot sauce, cilantro chutney, garlic scape pesto, sauerkraut, kimchee, etc.
+Our prepared foods include hot sauce, garlic scape pesto, sauerkraut, pickles, etc.

-Pick-up Options for the CSA and for Online Orders will continue in Orangeville, Shelburne and at the farm in Mulmur.
+Pick-up Options for the CSA and for Online Orders will continue in Orangeville, Shelburne, Creemore and at the farm in Mulmur.